Trending Apps

 We regularly see 3 main reasons behind license underuse:

-- Bloated contracts: Companies overprovisioning their SaaS contracts, whether in terms of capabilities and features or licenses.
+- Bloated contracts: Companies often overprovision their SaaS contracts, whether in terms of capabilities and features or licenses.
 This is often due to over-estimated growth, or not working closely enough with the vendor to structure the contract to flexibly accommodate their growth without triggering punitive fee uplifts.
 This can then be exasperated at renewal if the business hasn’t been monitoring actual usage.

 Top SaaS categories by cancelations